-(2) For proposals meeting the requirements listed in paragraph (1) above, Rural Development will use the weighted criteria in this paragraph in the selection of grant recipients.
+(2) For proposals meeting the requirements listed in paragraph (1) above, USDA Rural Development will use the weighted criteria in this paragraph in the selection of grant recipients.
 Each preapplication and its accompanying narrative will be evaluated and the applicant's proposal will be numerically rated on each criterion.
 The highest-ranking proposals will be selected for funding according to award information, described above.
-The criteria considered, the method of measurement, and the points to be awarded are:
+The criteria considered, the method of measurement, and the points to be awarded are as follows:

 (i) The extent to which the program serves areas with concentrations of Rural Development single family housing loan borrowers who are delinquent in their housing loan payments and/or threatened with foreclosure.
 Measured by whether the applicant proposes to offer delinquency counseling services for Rural Development borrowers.
 Program will offer delinquency counseling services: 5 points.

-(iii) The extent to which the program will provide or increase the delivery of housing resources to low-income and low-income minority families in the areas who are not currently occupying adequate housing.
+(iv) The extent to which the program will provide or increase the delivery of housing resources to low-income and low-income minority families who are not currently occupying adequate housing in the areas.

 (1) 25.1% or higher: 30 points.